crisnow/sample_pdf_ai/readme.md

 📦 Smart Logistics Email Summarizer (Prototype)
 🚀 Overview

-This project is a prototype of an AI-powered email automation tool for the logistics industry.
+This project is an AI-powered email automation tool for the logistics industry.

 The system:
 Reads a logistics invoice (PDF)